fplab/ui-for-pl/src/language-usability.rst

   This paper identifies key aspects in API usability, in an *API Concepts Framework*, a structure where *concepts* represent possible user actions, leading to measureable properties on usability.
-Using this framework, the paper introduces an automated method for measuring API usability, which they test in a user study and find their calculated values highly correlated with user measured time.
+Using this framework, the paper introduces an automated method for measuring API usability, by statistically inferencing usability from the measurable properties of APIs they identify, including number of methods in classes, number of method parameters, number of methods with similar names, etc.
+  They test their method in a user study and find their calculated values highly correlated with user measured time.

 User Studies